Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 Suunto’s other products

 • Wahoo has many technological ways forward for its excellent product range, but the indoor bike training market must not be the cash generator it once was.
-There’s probably little scope for Kickr Move 2 to be any different from the current model.
+There’s probably little scope for Kickr Move 2 to differ from the current model.
 The company is refocusing its online training services, and competition is hot at the lower end of the trainer market.
 So, can Wahoo make a financial go of two new bike computers and a treadmill over 2024/25?
 IDK.
 It won’t be easy.

 • Smaller companies like Sigma, Bryton, igSport, and Magene will continue to innovate as they catch up with the technology.
 Still, I can’t see them progressing much in their Western Europe or North America market shares.
 Magene is most likely to be the ‘best of the rest’.